mapbender/mapbender-documentation/en/functions/editing/digitizer.rst

 This example shows how data can be stored in an additional attribute-column after saving.
 In this case it is done with two geometry-columns "geom" and "geom2".
 When saving, the data of "geom" should be saved in the field "geom2".

-Depending on the used-case, the onBeforeInsert or the onBeforeUpdate event can be used.
+Depending on the use case, the onBeforeInsert or the onBeforeUpdate event can be used.

 At the time of the saving-process the new geometry doesn't yet persist in the database.
 Therefore it cannot be accessed as a feature but only via the corresponding "item", an internal Digitizer structure.
 This "item" is based on the formular and the defined attribute fields.